cthadeufaria/raspberry-pi-animation-button/README.md

-# Raspberry Pi Prize Selector
+# Raspberry Pi Prize Selector Video State Machine

 This application is designed to run on a Raspberry Pi 5.
 It uses a state machine to select a random prize from a list when a button is pressed, and plays a corresponding video using OpenCV.
 After the prize video is played, an idle video loops while waiting for the next button press.